danirus/sphinx-nefertiti/docs/source/users-guide/customization/modal-window.rst

 Modal window
 ############

-Sometimes the representation of the data requires more width than the width of the central column.
-When loading web pages Nefertiti checks that the width of every table in the document fits in the central column.
-Those tables wider than the central column receive an *expand* icon that, when clicked, open the table in a modal window.
+Sometimes the representation of the data requires a wider view than the central column.
+It particularly happens when displaying tables.
+Nefertiti adds a expand button at the top right side of each table that when clicked opens a modal window with the table in a wider view.

 The modal window is active for two types of elements: **tables** and **mermaid diagrams**.